corcorana/restingIAF/iaf_manu.md

 For each channel subjected to analysis, the PSD is estimated, and extraneous frequency bins beyond the span of the filter passband excluded.
 Spectral data are then normalised by dividing each power estimate by the mean power of the truncated spectrum.
-A log~10~-transformed version of the PSD is derived in order to fit the regression model that will be used to estimate an upper bound on background spectral activity (i.e. $minP$).
+A log-transformed version of the PSD is derived in order to fit the regression model that will be used to estimate an upper bound on background spectral activity (i.e. $minP$).
 The SGF is applied to the (nontransformed) PSD to estimate its zeroth (i.e. smoothed function), first, and second derivatives.

 Initially, the first derivative is searched for downward going zero crossings within the frequency domain defined by $W_\alpha$.